mrxz/aframe-locomotion/docs/reference/movement/smooth-locomotion.component.md

 ## Example
-The `smooth-locomotion` component needs to be applied to an entity that will emit the `axismove` event, commenly one of the hands.
+The `smooth-locomotion` component needs to be applied to an entity that will emit the `axismove` event, commonly one of the hands.
 Below is an example using a camera rig to enable smooth locomotion using the thumbstick on the left controller and using head orientation:
 ```HTML
 <a-entity id="rig">